mohalkarushikesh/Vahtuk-Policia/README.md

 * **Zebra Detection:** If the crossing is not being detected, lower the threshold value in `detect_zebra_zone` from `150` to `120`.

 ---

-**Would you like me to add a "License" or "Future Roadmap" section to this README?**